mkolumb/EFCore.Extensions.SaveOptimizer/README.md

 Reason?
 As many people knows EF generates multiple INSERT / UPDATE / DELETE single row statements instead of lower amount of multiple row statements.

 I considered few solutions (e.g. [EFCore.BulkExtensions](https://github.com/borisdj/EFCore.BulkExtensions), [linq2db](https://linq2db.github.io)) but all of them had some disadvantages during this time.
-We needed something which doesn't require more code changes than replacing SaveChanges execution and supports CockroachDB and concurrency tokens.
+We needed something with support for CockroachDB and concurrency tokens.
+Also we want to avoid business logic rewrite, more code changes than replacing SaveChanges execution could be big problem.
 As there were no good choice I wrote something simple from scratch.
 Now I decided to rewrite this as something more integrated into EF.

 Nowadays [EFCore.BulkExtensions](https://github.com/borisdj/EFCore.BulkExtensions) is good choice for most cases as it supports from 6.x version PostgreSQL connector and has BulkSaveChanges method.
 Then it was not a solution.